How Much Does a Property Manager Cost?

-A property manager normally charges around 10% of a home's monthly rent.
-However, the cost of a property manager directly correlates to how much work you want them to do.
+The cost of a property manager is typically around 10% of a home's monthly rent.
+However, the amount a property manager charges directly correlates to how much work you want them to do.
 If you want them to keep track of the repairs, they will charge less than if you want them to take care of tenants and the structure of the building.

 There are also various property management companies offering their services for differing amounts, but the best property managers typically charge about 10% of the monthly rent.
 Expect to pay this amount when looking for a solid property manager for your space.